 Santa Maria Church is situated in the main town of Positano.
 It’s one of the iconic churches of Italy.
 You won’t miss it as you stroll around the town.

-Tourist flock there to take multiple photos outside as it also overlooks the beautiful beach and colorful buildings.
+Tourists flock there to take multiple photos outside as it also overlooks the beautiful beach and colorful buildings.

 You’ll get to walk pass through the narrow staircases lined with boutiques in order to get to the Church of Santa Maria which is known as the center of attention.
 Santa Maria is also known for its romantic allure encapsulated with countless paintings, and photographs.